 |Sources: U.S. Energy Information Administration based on information from the Northern and South Refineries Companies, Iraq Oil Report, IHS Markit, and Energy Intelligence Group.|

-Because of insufficient pipelines and other infrastructure to transport and store natural gas for consumption and/or export, Iraq flares relatively large volumes of its natural gas production.
-To reduce flaring, Iraq’s state-owned South Gas Company (51%) signed an agreement with partners Royal Dutch Shell (44%) and Mitsubishi (5%) in 2011 to create a new joint venture–Basrah Gas Company–to capture flared gas at three large southern oil fields–Rumaila, West Qurna 1, and Zubair.
-The 25–year venture, which is estimated to cost US $17 billion, entails upgrading current facilities and building new facilities and processing plants.
+Because of insufficient infrastructure to gather, process, transport, and store natural gas for consumption, export, or both, Iraq flares relatively large volumes of its natural gas production.
+To reduce flaring, Iraq’s stat–owned South Gas Company (51%) signed an agreement with Royal Dutch Shell (44%) and Mitsubishi (5%) in 2011 to create a new joint venture–Basra Gas Company–to capture flared gas at three large southern oil fields–Rumaila, West Qurna 1, and Zubair.
+The 2–year venture, which is estimated to cost US $17 billion, entails upgrading current facilities and building new facilities and processing plants.

 Iraq began importing natural gas from Iran in June 2017 to fuel electric power plants near Baghdad, including stations in Al–Besmaya, Al–Quds, Al–Mansuriyah, and Al–Sadr.

-Iraq generates electric power from liquid fuels, natural gas, and hydro resources.
-In addition, it also relies on electricity imports from Turkey and Iran to meet domestic demand.
-Although Iraq has made some progress to increase its generation capacity during the past few years, it has struggled to meet its power needs.
+Iraq generates electric power from liquid fuels, natural gas, and hydroelectric resources.
+In addition, it also relies on electricity imports from Iran to meet domestic demand.
+Although Iraq’s generation capacity has increased during the past few years, it is not sufficient to meet its power needs.
 Much like its Gulf neighbors, Iraq faces a sharply rising demand for power.
-Parts of Iraq continue to experience power blackouts and load shedding, particularly during the summer, despite increased natural gas–fired generation and increases in electricity imports from Iran and from Turkish electricity barges (floating power plants) in the Persian Gulf.
-Iraqi households and businesses must rely on expensive off–grid, private diesel–fueled generators to address the shortfall.
+Parts of Iraq continue to experience power blackouts and managed shutdowns of the power distribution system, particularly during the summer, despite increased natural gas–fired generation and increases in electricity imports from Iran.
+Iraq’s households and businesses must rely on expensive off–grid, private, diesel–fueled generators to address the shortfall.
 In addition, Iraq’s distribution system has deteriorated because of poor design, lack of maintenance, and electricity theft, which has resulted in large distribution losses, low voltage levels, and frequent disconnections.

 Iraq also gets hydroelectric power from the Mosul dam, located on the Tigris River north of Mosul city.
 IS briefly took control of the dam in August 2014 following the start of the group’s occupation of Mosul, but KRG’s Peshmerga forces and the Iraqi army regained control of the dam shortly after.
 The Mosul dam is reportedly at risk of collapse because of its initial poor construction.

-A major issue Iraq faces is the lack of natural gas, and at times, water, to fuel its power plants.
-Iraq’s electricity expansion plan is expected to be fueled primarily by natural gas–powered turbines.
-Most current Iraqi natural gas production is flared, and pipelines will need to be built to bring natural gas, which would otherwise be flared, to future power plants.
+Iraq lacks sufficient natural gas, and at times, water, to fuel its power plants.
+Iraq’s electricity expansion plan expects its electricity will be fueled primarily by natural gas–powered turbines.
+Most current natural gas production in Iraq is flared, and pipelines will need to be built to bring natural gas, which would otherwise be flared, to future power plants.

 The Iraqi government heavily subsidizes electricity at an estimated $11 billion.
-Most Iraqi end–users do not pay for the electricity delivered, leaving the government to carry nearly all of the cost.
+Most end users in Iraq do not pay for the electricity delivered, leaving the government to carry nearly all of the cost.
 The government has attempted to implement reforms and to institute bill collections, but these changes have proven deeply unpopular with the population, especially in the poorer areas.